[BHS Etree] ETREE: Frequently Asked Questions

 The E-tree is moderated, so when you send your announcements for posting to bhs at lmi.net<mailto:bhs at lmi.net> the E-tree moderators will check for accuracy and appropriateness.
-The E-tree is used for announcing school events, administrative notifications, and BHS- and BUSD-sponsored activities.
-It is not a discussion board or an advertising forum.
+The E-tree is used for announcing club meetings, school events, administrative notifications, and similar BHS- and BUSD-sponsored activities.
+It is not a discussion board or opinion forum.

 You can email the moderators at bhs-owner at lmi.net<mailto:bhs-owner at lmi.net> to ask us questions prior to posting notices, but you don't need to do so if you simply want to submit an announcement for posting.

 Please read these additional important guidelines on postings:

 -- Use a descriptive subject line for your message in the subject line of your email (you don't need to say "please post").
 It should clearly state what the message is about.
 The line may be edited by the moderators for brevity, and we will add a "tag" (SPORTS, CLUBS, etc.).